zowe/docs-site/docs/user-guide/generate-certificates.md

       certificateAuthorities: /var/zowe/keystore/local_ca/local_ca.cer
 ```

-For details about the certificate you generated, run the following command:
+4. (Optional) For details about the certificate you generated, run the following command:
 `keytool -v -list keystore localhost.keystore.p12 -storetype PKCS12`

  For more information about additional commands to manage a keystore, see the [keytool documentation](https://docs.oracle.com/en/java/javase/11/tools/keytool.html).

 ### Next steps after PKCS12 setup